 - 1.3.1 Teaching is a major University function.
-The purpose of teaching is to facilitate learning and to guide the next generation of learners on their educational path. - 1.3.2 Approaches to teaching and learning should be pedagogically informed and grounded in a clearly articulated teaching, supervision, and/or mentorship philosophy, as applicable.
-Teaching effectiveness and expertise are characterized by high-impact teaching and learning strategies to improve student learning and include a demonstrated ability to apply pedagogically informed teaching and learning experiences. - 1.3.3 Teaching may take different forms such as direct or classroom instruction at undergraduate and/or graduate levels, as well as competency-based education, and/or field and practicum supervision.
+The purpose of teaching is to facilitate learning and to guide the next generation of learners on their educational path. - 1.3.2 As appropriate by their rank and stream and in the context of their workload assignment and Faculty Guidelines, academic staff members shall endeavour to maintain and improve the quality of instruction by reflecting upon their teaching practice and engaging in pedagogical development opportunities as needed. - 1.3.3 As required by their rank, stream, and workload assignment, and in accordance with the relevant Faculty Guidelines, it is expected that academic staff members contribute to teaching.
+This may include contributing to the creation, content, implementation and delivery of undergraduate and graduate academic courses, being accessible to students for consultation and mentorship, performing the teaching component associated with the supervision of undergraduate and graduate students, and performing other activities in which members engage to prepare and deliver academic programming. - 1.3.4 Academic staff members are expected to create and maintain a respectful and inclusive environment that facilitates effective instruction, supervision, and learning, to adhere to University policies with respect to teaching and instruction, and to act with integrity and honesty in teaching and supervising. - 1.3.5 Academic staff members with teaching responsibilities are required to demonstrate teaching effectiveness.
+Approaches to teaching and learning should be evidence-informed and grounded in a teaching, supervision, and/or mentorship philosophy, as applicable within the context of the relevant discipline/s and Faculty Guidelines. - 1.3.6 Teaching may take different forms such as direct or classroom instruction at undergraduate and/or graduate levels, as well as competency-based education, and/or field and practicum supervision.
 Teaching activities may include lectures, seminars, tutorials, laboratories, clinical sets, advising/counselling, creating lesson plans, assessments, grading, and examinations, and upholding academic integrity.
 Delivery of instruction and support of student learning may be face-to-face, online and blended and may occur inside and outside of the classroom, on and off campus (including land-based education), in collaboration with other instructors, other faculties, associated institutions, community organizations or with Indigenous knowledge-keepers and communities.